fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/developers.contents.rst

      /org.python.pydev
      ... (other plugins)

-Now, on to the build: start a shell and follow the instructions at /plugins/org.python.pydev.build/build\_cmd.txt (read the end of the file for details on customizing it properly)
+Now, on to the build: PyDev uses maven to do the build, so, it should be a matter of using "mvn install".

+There's a bat file at: builders/org.python.pydev.build/build_cmd.bat which can be used as a base to know which environment variables are needed to do a build and /pom.xml (in the root) has more details on getting pre-requisites.

 Contributing back
 =================